 Bring Back the Booster

-In 2015, through our first Kickstarter Campaign, we committed to bring the Apollo 19 Saturn V rocket's 138-foot long first stage back to Mississippi.
+In late 2015, through our first Kickstarter Campaign, we committed to bring the Apollo 19 Saturn V rocket's 138-foot long first stage back to Mississippi.
 With the help of two grants from the state and assistance from NASA, we did just that in 2016.

 As a recipient of fines paid to the State of Mississippi from the BP Deep Water Horizon oil spill, we promised to use that money to explain the science behind our delicate marine and wetlands ecosystems and address the balance between people’s need to make a living from nature and humanity’s responsibility to respectfully live within it.
 Our self-paced Biome Boardwalk opened in mid-2016, taking guests across three key local ecosystems to help illustrate the challenge.